 - 1 tsp baking soda

-- 1/4 cup water (readers have also had success using 1/4 cup almond milk)
+- 1/4 cup filtered water (readers have also had success using 1/4 cup almond milk)

 - In a large mixing bowl, cream together the peanut butter and brown sugar for 1 minute.
 Add in the vanilla extract and beat for another 30 seconds.

-- In a separate mixing bowl, mix the dry ingredients together (oat flour, baking soda, and salt).
+- In a separate mixing bowl, whisk together the dry ingredients (oat flour, baking soda, and salt).

 - Line two baking sheets with parchment paper.

-- Roll the dough into balls (about 1 1/2 - 2 tablespoons per cookie), drop on parchment paper, and flatten with a fork one way and then the other to create a crisscross pattern.
+- Roll the dough into balls (about 1 1/2 - 2 tablespoons per cookie), drop onto parchment-lined pan, and flatten with a fork one way and then the other to create a crisscross pattern.

-- Bake for 8-10 minutes or until just starting to turn golden on edges (they bake FAST so watch them carefully).
+- Bake for 8-12 minutes, or until just starting to turn golden at the edges (they bake FAST, so watch them carefully).

 - Store in an airtight plastic container to keep the cookies soft and chewy.